Bikeman868/Gravity/README.md

 You can configure a graph of nodes that define how requests are processed and link these nodes together in arbirtary ways.
-Any node can have its 'disabled' property set to temporarily turn it off thsi can be useful for example when you want to remove a server from the load balancer for maintenance or put up a maintenance mssage when the whole site is down for maintenance.
+Any node can have its 'disabled' property set to temporarily turn it off this can be useful for example when you want to remove a server from the load balancer for maintenance or put up a maintenance mssage when the whole site is down for maintenance.